Creating your personal website using Quarto

 folder to deploy from, you can delete _site/

-altogether (and push your deletion, if you’ve already committed/pushed _site/
+altogether (and push your deletion, if you’ve already committed / pushed _site/

-button to open your file in your web browser.
+in the Terminal).
+You should see your minimal, albeit functional, soon-to-be website appear in the Viewer tab.
+You can click on the button to open your file in your web browser.
 Note: your website is currently being hosted by your local machine, not at a searchable URL.
 We’ll get there soon though!

 Send all of your website files from your local git repository to your remote GitHub repository: